Fong Foo v. United States

 Fong Foo v.
-United States, 369 U.S. 141 (1962), was a Supreme Court ruling that upheld the protection from double jeopardy by the federal government.
+United States, 369 U.S. 141 (1962), was a Supreme Court case in which the court held that acquittals in criminal cases are final even if issued by mistake.
 While the protection from double jeopardy did not get incorporated to apply to the state governments until 1969 (see Benton v.
 Maryland), the Supreme Court ruled that the Fifth Amendment to the United States Constitution prevented the Federal Government from bringing a defendant to trial twice for the same charge.
-In this case, the court ruled that despite the error of the District Judge, the 5th Amendment protected the defendants from facing a second trial for the same charge.
+In this case, the trial judge responded to prosecutorial misconduct by directing the jury to issue a verdict of acquittal rather than declaring a mistrial.
+Although the Supreme Court implied that this act was probably erroneous, and Justice Clark dissented on this basis, the court enforced the acquittal for the purpose of double jeopardy.